ReVaNNNNN/Machine-Learning/README.md

 Introduction to Machine Learning
 ==============

-Starter project code for students taking Udacity ud120
+Starter project code for students taking Udacity, introducing to a world of Machine Learning.